Starling Vascular Vein

 Our vein specialists see patients in New Britain, Glastonbury, Wethersfield and Southington.

 The two most common types include:

 - Spider veins: tiny, thin veins that vary in color and that you can see, which is how their name was derived.
-Spider veins usually appear in leg veins, and sometimes in chest, facial, or hands.
+Spider veins usually appear in leg veins, and sometimes in the chest, face, or hands.

 - Varicose veins: enlarged veins that bulge and can be clearly seen above the surface of the skin.
 They’re found most commonly in the legs.
 Varicose veins aren’t always just directly under the skin and can occur deeper below the skin’s surface.